briantoanle/i-like-music/README.md

 ### Hybrid Architecture: LLM + Deterministic Scoring

 I kept the deterministic scoring engine as the ranking authority and used the LLM only for planning (profile extraction) and critique (quality assessment).
 This was a deliberate trade-off: an end-to-end LLM approach would be simpler to build but produces non-reproducible, unexplainable results.
-The hybrid approach gives us reproducibility (same profile → same ranked list), explainability (each song has a point-by-point breakdown), and quality control (the LLM can flag when results feel off).
+The hybrid approach gives us reproducibility (same profile yields the same ranked list), explainability (each song has a point-by-point breakdown), and quality control (the LLM can flag when results feel off).

 ### RAG with Multi-Source Context

 The retriever pulls from two sources: the raw song catalog (CSV) and the genre/mood taxonomy (semantic adjacency maps).
-This helps the LLM understand that "synthwave" is related to "pop" — improving critique quality over a no-context baseline.
+This helps the LLM understand that "synthwave" is related to "pop", improving critique quality over a no-context baseline.
 The trade-off is added complexity in the retrieval pipeline, but the test harness shows measurable improvement: 0.72 avg confidence with RAG vs. 0.54 without.

 ### Few-Shot Prompting for Consistency

 Three curated examples constrain the LLM's output format, ensuring explanations follow a consistent tone and always include a confidence score.
 Without few-shot prompting, outputs vary in structure and sometimes omit the confidence line entirely (~40% of baseline runs).
-The trade-off is that the system is tuned to these specific examples — it works well for music queries but would need new examples for other domains.
+The trade-off is that the system is tuned to these specific examples; it works well for music queries but would need new examples for other domains.

 ### Zero-Dependency LLM Client

 Instead of using the `openai` SDK, I built a client using only `urllib.request` from stdlib.
 LM Studio exposes an OpenAI-compatible endpoint at `/v1/chat/completions`, so no extra pip install is needed.
-This keeps the project lightweight and avoids dependency conflicts — a practical choice for a course project where simplicity matters.
+This keeps the project lightweight and avoids dependency conflicts, which is a practical choice for a course project where simplicity matters.

 ---